 Altar: a raised flat surface for the purpose of offering up sacrifice as part of a religious activity.
 The word is sometimes used in Hinduism and occasionally with reference to Buddhism.

 Amulet (Tibetan: tog chag.
 English: lightning metal): small metal objects thought to be created in the ground by lightning striking the earth.
-Some objects are recognisable and others are in abstract shapes.
+Some objects are recognizable and others are in abstract shapes.
 Old garment clasps, book buckles, bits and pieces of horse bridles, etc., are all gathered together under this one term.

 Amulet Box (Ga'u): portable shrines generally made from metal in a repousse style of construction.
 The purpose and function of an amulet box is for protection when travelling.
 They often, but not always, have a small window on the front with a religious image inside.
 Typically the front is very ornate and decorated with the Eight Auspicious Symbols and other motifs.

 Apsara: (Skt.) an Apsara is a class of minor female heavenly beings commonly portrayed as decorative elements in art, often depicted as flying in the sky.

 Arhat (Sanskrit: arhat, arahant): meaning a 'worthy one.'
 In the Tibetan language the word used is 'netan' which is a translation of the Sanskrit work 'sthavira' meaning 'elder' (Sanskrit: sthavira.
 Tibetan: ne tan): Buddhist saints representing the earliest followers of the Buddha, always found in a group of sixteen in Himalayan art.
 They are often painted on cloth, murals, and constructed of metal, stone and wood.
 In China the arhats, or elders, are called lohan and are commonly numbered as a group of eighteen or five hundred.